rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 block your program flow as well.
 These kinds of collections do not have an interactive interface and you therefore cannot pull the next element.
 Instead the data is **pushed** to you and you have to **react** to what you receive by processing it in some way.
-Therefore the *producer* is fully in charge of how fast or how slow the data is streaming towards you, while you as a *consumer* can only wait and react to what data comes in.
+Therefore the *producer* is fully in charge of how fast or how slow the data is streaming towards you, whereas you as a *consumer* can only wait and react to what data comes in.

 We call these reactive collections *Observable*s.
 The next sections will make clear why this name was chosen.
 For now, let's first juxtapose the two kinds of collections.